sunfounder/arduino_starter_kit/docs/source/22_little_star.rst

 10. Finally, remember to save your code and tidy up your workspace.

+**Question**

+If you replace the passive buzzer in the circuit with an active buzzer, can you positively play “Twinkle Twinkle Little Star”?
+Why?

 **Summary**

 Now that the class is over, in this lesson we learned how to use arrays to store data, calculate array lengths, index elements within an array, and perform operations on each element.
 By storing note frequencies and timing intervals in arrays and iterating through them with a for loop, we successfully programmed a passive buzzer to play 'Twinkle, Twinkle, Little Star'.